bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

     - Changed references from 'station' to 'radio service' or 'bearer'
     - Add optional 'time_source' parameter
     - Change RadioDNS domain params format to bearerURI
+    - Replace radiotag:sid and :service with simplified combined element, using bearerURI format.

 ### URL